IoT routers: A comprehensive guide - features and solutions

 IoT routers are also built to work in industrial or harsh environments and can withstand extreme conditions such as temperature variations, humidity, dust, and vibrations.
 They often feature rugged designs and are rated for industrial use compared to traditional consumer routers.

-Overall, IoT routers are essential components in modern IoT ecosystems, providing the specialised connectivity, management, and durability required for the seamless operation of IoT devices across various environments.
+These routers are engineered to withstand harsh environmental conditions, making them suitable for industrial and outdoor applications.
+Overall, IoT routers are indispensable in contemporary IoT ecosystems, providing the specialised connectivity, management, and durability necessary for the efficient operation of IoT devices across various environments.

 FeatureIoT routerTraditional Consumer Router